How To Tell The Perfect Customer Story [Template & Examples]

 As if you need this, but it might be handy to send to the person who’s reluctantly holding onto the money.

-- Metrics – Hubspot found that 54% of customer prefer to see videos over other marketing tactics.
+1. Metrics – Hubspot found that 54% of customer prefer to see videos over other marketing tactics.
 That’s a general look at video, though more specifically

-- Build trust.
+2. Build trust.
 Writing text on a web page is easy.
 Satisfying a person enough to pay for your software, and tell the world about it is hard.
 AND that’s why these are so powerful.

-- Brand building.
+3. Brand building.
 They align you with other companies in the same space (ideally) that are using your product to simplify their workflow.
 I.e. How often do you buy something online without reading the reviews first?

-- Increase retention / reduce churn.
+4. Increase retention / reduce churn.
 Bringing your favourite customers to light is a good way of promoting their own offering, whilst also enabling you to build longer lasting and more meaningful relationships with your buyer.
 This can often be of huge benefit in SaaS / self serve industries.

-- Value Add in the real world.
+5. Value Add in the real world.
 Success stories are also a great way to bring to life the how your value proposition translates into real world examples.

 So that’s it.
-Whilst there’s undeniably, a brilliant marketing team behind your website, nothing can really compete with your actual customers telling the stories of how they’re using (and loving) your product.
+When there’s an undeniably brilliant marketing team behind your website, what’s better than your actual customers telling the stories of how they’re using (and loving) your product.
 It’s these tactics that build trust, and bring messages to light in a different way than traditional copy.
-Here’s 3 ways Help Scout are seeing value in them:

 Great stories are trusted.
 Trust is the scarcest resource we’ve got left.
 No one trusts anyone.
 People don’t trust the beautiful women ordering vodka at the corner bar (they’re getting paid by the liquor company).
 People don’t trust the spokespeople on commercials (who exactly is Rula Lenska?).
 And they certainly don’t trust the companies that make pharmaceuticals (Vioxx, apparently, can kill you).
 As a result, no marketer succeeds in telling a story unless he has earned the credibility to tell that story.